samsonpaul/jack.ly/README.md

 ## jack.ly

-This is the repository for [jack.ly](http://jack.ly), my personal website.

 It seems like a right of passage to build yourself a custom, potentially (likely) over-engineered personal website.
 This is mine.